Table of contents

 Leg swelling (especially ankles and lower legs)

-Leg swelling related to vein disease is one of the most common chronic venous insufficiency symptoms.
+Leg swelling is one of the most common symptoms of vein disease, especially around the ankles and lower legs.
 Swelling in the ankles and lower legs that worsens later in the day and improves with elevation is a classic pattern of venous insufficiency.

 Persistent leg swelling from vein disease should not be ignored, even when large veins are not yet visible.